aljedaxi/zettel/pages/sagis_solum.md

 > Daxi starts brushing sabi's hair, and it's then you realize {that the way the brush is made, it's probably very pleasant on the scalp; the brush was made for cats}. „everyone around here's got a bit of it in them“ she says; doesn't usually wear eyeliner but you notice, this time, her eyes

 > „it's something in the air;something in the ink that runs through our veins.
 Everyone's a little…feline.“
+### # Carol
+Consider this Carol Carol—the fetishized Carol—to be a character.
+And she is a point in a graph.

+Fetishism is moving away from the herbal forum towards a particular manifestation.
+Instead of looking for the most beautiful, we instead limit ourselves to the most beautiful Korean, regardless of, say, whether there is a more beautiful white woman or not.
+    it would be fine too say “a 10/10 white woman is, to me, the equivalent of a 7/10 Korean”. that is simply knowing one's tastes.
+The problem, however, lies in prestiging one group over another even when the proper weights are put in place. as per usual, there is a problem with brutal honesty, following your desires precisely: what are you to go for in the end?
+Our system is set up such that you make choice, and stick with it.
+    Pair bonding.
+But we are surrounded by choices.
+This is where fetishism comes in handy: my obsession with Carol books me to her.
+What if i went for every qt that day across from me on the train?
+This can be mirrored in daxi's paralysis.
+All these characters, deeply in love, paralyzed by the Excrucior, the pulling in all directions—
+    Maybe love is just an economy based on resource scarcity.

+When we manifest that character in the character Carol, consider how Daxi—who, in Canon, wrote the tractati—would react to this character she wrote, but never knew.

+So, we'll manifest this character Carol on the levels of daxi, Chaghaybou, and Daxi.
 ###
 ## AP|PA manifesto